dcordb/capture-the-ether/lotteries/6-PredictTheBlockHash/README.md

 The difference between this and the previous challenge is that now we need to guess the hash of the block number `block.number + 1`.
-Since the hash is of 32 bytes of length, then we would need to settle 2^256 times on average to get the correct answer, which is impossible to do.
+Since the hash is of 32 bytes of size, then we would need to settle 2^256 times on average to get the correct answer, which is impossible to do.

 ## Solution